Welcome home to NDSU Residence Life. If you will be a freshman next fall (2020-2021 academic year), this information is for you!

 Process Guidelines and Instructions

-If you have someone specific you would like to room with, view the instructional video below for step-by-step directions.
-If you have selected a roommate, only one of you will need to participate in the room selection process.
-Traditionally the person with the earliest designated room selection time will select the space, and will be able to assign both individuals.
+If you have matched yourself with a roommate, only one of you will need to participate in the room selection process.
+The person with the earliest designated room selection time will select the space, and will be able to assign everyone in the roommate group.

 Please view numbers 5 - 12 in our FAQs (below) for more information regarding roommates.